Nilsen84/lunar-client-qt/README.md

 programs using JNI to interact with minecraft's JVM.
 This launcher includes built-in support to launch such programs alongside lunar client.

 ## Build instructions
-Make sure you have Qt 5.15+ and CMake 3.16+ installed.
+Make sure you have Qt6 and CMake 3.16+ installed.
 ```
 git clone https://github.com/Nilsen84/lunar-client-qt.git
 cd lunar-client-qt